Pedro Calungsod: Sainthood

 On December 19, 2011, the Holy See officially approved the miracle qualifying Calungsod for sainthood by the Roman Catholic Church.
 The recognized miracle dates from March 26, 2003, when a woman from Leyte, pronounced clinically dead two hours after a heart attack, was revived when an attending physician invoked Calungsod's intercession.

 Cardinal Angelo Amato presided over the declaration ceremony on behalf of the Congregation for the Causes of Saints.
 He later revealed that Pope Benedict XVI had approved and signed the official promulgation decrees recognizing the miracles as authentic and worthy of belief.
 The College of Cardinals was then sent a dossier on the new saints, and they were asked to indicate their approval.
-On February 18, 2012, after the Consistory for the Creation of Cardinals, Cardinal Amato formally petitioned the pope to announce the new saints' canonization.
+On February 18, 2012, after the Consistory for the Creation of Cardinals, Amato formally petitioned the pope to announce the new saints' canonization.
 On October 21, 2012, Pope Benedict XVI canonized Calungsod in Saint Peter's Square.
 The pope wore papal vestments used only on special occasions.
 Cardinal Ricardo Jamin Vidal, the Archbishop Emeritus of Cebu, concelebrated at the canonization Mass.